ManuelMBaumann/elastic_benchmarks/README.md

 ![elastic wave eqn](/figs/main_eqn.jpg)

 where the unknown **u** is the displacement vector at the k-th frequency.
-The code we present allows an inhomogeneous medium, and implements a stress-free material-air boundary condition in the north, and Sommerfeld radiation boundary conditions elsewhere.
+The code we present allows an inhomogeneous medium, and implements a stress-free material-air boundary condition in the north, and first-order Sommerfeld radiation boundary conditions elsewhere.

 A finite-element discretization is described in all detail in Section 2 of [Baumann et al., 2016](http://www.ewi.tudelft.nl/en/the-faculty/departments/applied-mathematics/reports/).
 The discrete problem yields,